hannorein/rebound/docs/integrators.md

 ## Leapfrog
 `REB_INTEGRATOR_LEAPFROG`

 This is the standard leap frog integrator.
-It is second order and symplectic.
-No configuration is available (the timestep is set in the simulation structure).
+It is symplectic.
+By default it is second order with one force evaluation per step.
+Higher orders of 4, 6, and 8 can be selected as well.
+These correspond to the 4th order Yoshida integrator and the 8th order by Blanes & Casa (2016), p91.
+The higher order methods have more function evaluations and are therefore slower.
+Note that some substeps of the higher order methods move particles backwards.
+Therefore higher order methods might not give accurate results when a collision search is turned on.

+`unsigned int order`
+:   Set the order of the leapfrog integrator:
+    === "C"
+        ```c
+        struct reb_simulation* r = reb_simulation_create();
+        r->integrator = REB_INTEGRATOR_LEAPFROG;
+        r->ri_leapfrog.order = 8; // 2, 4, 6, or 8
+        ```

+    === "Python"
+        ```python
+        sim = rebound.Simulation()
+        sim.integrator = "leapfrog"
+        sim.ri_leapfrog.order = 8  # 2, 4, 6, or 8
+        ```

 ## Symplectic Epicycle Integrator (SEI)
 `REB_INTEGRATOR_SEI`